-Mathew Sweezey: Yeah, thanks Brian for having me; love being on here.
-My background’s kind of interesting.
-I think what’s relevant to this conversation is I was one of the really early employees at a small startup back in the day called Pardot, which is a marketing automation platform.
-From there, we grew that, sold that to Exact Target which was then acquired by Salesforce.com.
+Mathew Sweezey: Yeah, thanks, Brian, for having me; I love being on here.
+My background’s interesting.
+I think what’s relevant to this conversation is that I was one of the really early employees at a small startup back in the day called Pardot, a marketing automation platform.
+From there, we grew that, sold that to Exact Target, which Salesforce.com then acquired.

 Along with that way, I wrote a book called Marketing Automation for Dummies.
 I write for lots of different publications, and now I head up the forward-looking marketing ideas and theories as Principal of Marketing Insight at Salesforce.com.